 COVID vaccine waiver

-• Contraindication (negative vaccine reaction or allergies)
+- Contraindication (adverse vaccine reaction or allergies)

-• Vaccine not routinely available
+- Vaccines not routinely available

 How much is the cost of the Immigration Medical Exam?

-US Immigration Medical Exam near me in Summerlin
+U.S. Immigration Medical Exam near me in Summerlin